If stress is starting to run you ragged, take heart. There are some easy ways to help keep it from overtaking your day.

 To get your heart rate up with an aerobic exercise:

-Just 20 minutes a day will calm your mind and lower stress hormones.
+Just 20 minutes a day will help calm your mind and lower stress hormones.

 Exercise also boosts endorphins, brain chemicals that improve your mood.
 Even light exercise can relax you, though harder workouts offer greater health rewards.